Wondering who's better, James Allen or Clean Origin?

 While the warranty is free, you do pay the shipping fee for $35, if you're in the US or Canada.
 For other countries, it is $50.
 Still, even just rhodium plating one diamond engagement ring can cost between $60 to $120.

-Some big retailers like Kay Jewelers boast about replacing missing diamonds with their free warranty, but be careful with this especially regarding center stones.
+As explained in our Kay Jewelers review, some big retailers boast about replacing missing diamonds with their free warranty, but be careful with this especially regarding center stones.

 You don't get to pick where your inclusions are, so they can replace your 1 carat I diamond, but what happens when it's replaced with another I diamond with a big dark inclusion across the surface?
 No thanks.
 It's warranties like this that fool customers.